tsmp-falcon-platform/ci-bundle-utils/README.md

                               Defaults to the source directory suffixed with -transformed.
   -s, --source-dir DIRECTORY  The source directory for the YAML documents.
-  -c, --config TEXT           The transformation config(s).
+  -c, --config FILE           The transformation config(s).
   -S, --strict                Fail when referencing non-existent files - warn
                               otherwise.
   -H, --hash-seed TEXT        Optional prefix for the hashing process (also